Datagen-Project/Whitepaper-2.0/README.md

-The Datagen Infrastructure is designed with two separate blockchains with different functions:
+The **Datagen Infrastructure** is designed with **two separate blockchains with different functions:**

-•	the Fast Blockchain’s (in blue), validators are also the providers of Cloud Computing in the network
+•	the **Fast Blockchain**'s (in blue) validators are also the providers of Cloud Computing in the network

-•	the Heavy Blockchain (in pale red), is a Proof-of-Stake blockchain that manages in the most computationally-efficient way possible some functions indispensable for a secure blockchain
+•	the **Heavy Blockchain** (in pale red), is a Proof-of-Stake blockchain that manages in the most computationally-efficient way possible some functions indispensable for a secure blockchain

 The User is requesting cloud computing to the network.